 There’s no talent here, this is hard work.
 This is an obsession… You could be anyone if you put in the time.
 You will reach the top, and that is that.
 I am not talented, I am obsessed.

 Can we agree achieving a completely balanced life can feel impossible sometimes?

-This is why I’m throwing this out the window.
+This is why I’m throwing it out the window.

 I think there are actually reasons you should consider why not to have a balanced life (and basically why a balanced life is bad in some situations).

 - Related: 11 Habits You Need To Stop